Amber-colored salamander: Habitat and ecology

 This species of salamander is found only in Kyushu, Japan, and is distributed among the mountainous areas of the prefectures of Kumamoto, Miyazaki, and Northern Kagoshima.
 The various regional populations of the amber salamanders are separated by a number of geographic barriers, including the Gokase River and the Aso Volcano, the Kirishima Volcano, and the Yatsushiro Sea.
 It can be found in both terrestrial (land) and freshwater ecosystems.
 Its land habitat is located in temperate forests which consist of mountainous areas of broad-leaved, evergreen forests, as well as mixed forests.
 The freshwater habitat is located in wetlands of permanent rivers, streams, and creeks, including waterfalls.
-Habitats have been discovered in and around mountainous streams at altitudes ranging from 500–1500 m.
+Habitats have been discovered in and around mountainous streams at altitudes ranging from 500 to 1500 m.
 They return to upstream areas to breed, and this is also where the larvae develop.
 Their diets are made up of insects, spiders, worms, aquatic insect larvae, and crustaceans, and they have been known to resort to cannibalism.
 The unique possible cryptic coloration is hypothesized to act as a camouflage among fallen leaves.
 If the color pattern is an effective deterrent from predators, then this characteristic is likely due to strong selection.
 A genetic variance of 4% was found to be due to phenological circumstances in the populations of amber salamander between two regions separated by geographic isolation.

 Behavior

 The egg sacs produced by the males are quite long, ranging from 17 to 30 cm and differ from other species of the same genus, Hynobius boulengeri, by not having the prominent whip-like formation on the free end.
-Each clutch ranges from 21–57 eggs, and the female remains close to her clutch until the eggs have hatched.
+Each clutch ranges from 21 to 57 eggs, and the female remains close to her clutch until the eggs have hatched.
 The hatched larvae are a yellowish color and the fingers and toes sport black claws.
 These larvae undergo a metamorphosis while living in the stream, and emerge in September and October of the same year they are laid, but many wintering larvae remain in the stream until spring or summer of the following year when they emerge.